Crossovers are important for a great sounding audio system whether in your home, car, or even boat. But what exactly is a crossover frequency?

 What is a crossover frequency?
 What does a crossover do?

-• A crossover frequency is the sound frequency that acts as the cutoff point for crossover filters.
-It’s the frequency point past which signals are reduced by 3 decibels (represented as -3dB) and more further away from that point.
+- A crossover frequency is the sound frequency that acts as the cutoff point for crossover filters.
+It’s the frequency point past which a speaker’s power is reduced by 1/2 (represented as -3dB) and continues to drop further away from that point.

 They’re a critical part of good sound fidelity.
 In fact, you’ll almost never find a good-sounding speaker system that isn’t using 1 or more types of crossovers.